LeonardoTrapani/rediredge/README.md

 * **High availability (optional)**

-  * Run multiple proxy instances (sharing certificate storage) and multiple Go instances; put them behind your load balancer.
-The proxy layer manages renewals; the Go layer scales horizontally.
+  * Run multiple proxy instances and multiple Go instances; put them behind your load balancer.
+The proxy layer manages TLS; the Go layer scales horizontally.

 > Additional templates (Traefik single‑node, Kubernetes with cert‑manager, etc.) will be published as we approach 1.0.